b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 sco(s)
 ```

-Here I wrote a function that finds a minimal value in a vector of integers.
+Here I wrote a function that finds the minimal value in a vector of integers.
 If
 the vector is sorted in the ascending order it returns the first element.
 If it
-is not, it sorts the vector using built in
+is not, it sorts the vector using the built in
 [sort](https://docs.julialang.org/en/v1/base/sort/#Base.sort) function and
 returns its first element (*this may not be the most efficient method but it
 works*).
 Note that the `else` block contains two lines of code (it could contain